AyushmaanPandey11/grpc-implementaion/README.md

 Notes

 - All RPCs can be tested using a gRPC client, such as gRPCurl or Postman with the gRPC plugin.
+- Select the gRPC request option in Postman and import the `.proto` file for get the methods.
 - The internal data store is a simple in-memory object, which means data will not persist after the server is restarted.
 For a production environment, this would be replaced by a database like MongoDB or PostgreSQL.